ibankio/creditchain/libra2-move/framework/libra2-framework/doc/system_addresses.md

 </code></pre>

-Specifies that a function aborts if the account does not have the aptos framework address.
+Specifies that a function aborts if the account does not have the libra2 framework address.

 <a id="0x1_system_addresses_AbortsIfNotLibra2Framework"></a>